Road to Cheltenham 2020 – Latest updates

 The 2020 Cheltenham Festival is mere weeks away, with action beginning on Tuesday 10th March at that iconic racecourse.
 Running for four days, the Festival is set to deliver some of the most exciting and prestigious races in the British racing calendar, and has a distinct atmosphere that is unlike any other event in Europe.

 The run up to the Festival has been pretty action packed and competitive, with some impressive wins and one or two disappointments here and there.
-As the days to “the greatest show on turf” grow shorter, here's a summary of the road to Cheltenham so far for notable entrants, including defending Gold Cup Champion Al Boum Photo, and Gordon Eliott's star horse, Tiger Roll.
+As the days to “the greatest show on turf” grow shorter, here’s a summary of the road to so far for notable entrants, including defending Gold Cup Champion Al Boum Photo, and Gordon Eliott’s star horse, Tiger Roll.

-What you need to know about this year's Cheltenham Festival
+What you need to know about this year’s

 The 2020 Cheltenham Festival runs from Tuesday 10th March to Friday 13th March.
 Each day, races will start at 13.30, but the race course itself will be open from early morning.

-Day one of the Festival is Champion Day, with the highlight races being the Unibet , the Supreme Novices Chase, and the Challenge Trophy.
-This is followed by the Queen Mother Champion's Chase and the Cross Country Chase on Ladies Day (day two), and the Stayers' Hurdle and Ryanair Chase on day three, which also happens to be St. Patrick's .
-The festival will then culminate on Gold Cup Day, with the eponymous championship race deciding which of today's crop of elite racehorses will join iconic runners like Desert Orchid and Arkle.
+Day one of the Festival is Champion Day, with the highlight races being the Unibet , the Supreme Novices Chase, and the Arkle Challenge Trophy.
+This is followed by the Queen Mother Champion’s Chase and the Cross Country Chase on Ladies Day (day two), and the Stayers’ Hurdle and on day three, which also happens to be St. Patrick’s .
+The festival will then culminate on Gold Cup Day, with the eponymous championship race deciding which of today’s crop of elite racehorses will join iconic runners like Desert Orchid and Arkle.

-As is par for the course, visitors to the Festival can expect plenty of betting opportunities, both for major races like the Stayers' Hurdle and Gold Cup, but also the Grade One novice events and the amateur Hunt chases.
+As is par for the course, visitors to the Festival can expect plenty of opportunities, both for major races like the Stayers’ Hurdle and Gold Cup, but also the Grade One novice events and the amateur Hunt chases.

 If you’re not planning to attend in person, there are still many options available in online and retail bookmakers in the run up to and during the Festival, with most online bookmakers already opening betting markets for the major races.
 One of the advantages of placing bets online are the numerous money saving promotions available, such as free bet offers that can be found on the likes of Oddschecker.